YakirMo/Maze-Solver/ReadMe.txt

 Ex4:

-This program is solving given matrixes by finding the most 'cost-effective' path, from A given starting point to A given endpoint.
+This program is solving given matrixes by finding the most 'cost-effective' path, from a given starting point to a given endpoint.

 The program works by those steps: